vlvagerviwager/protect-your-privacy/README.md

 # Protect Your Privacy

-Curated privacy resources for the layperson, by a software developer and computer forensics/infosec grad.
+Curated privacy resources for the layperson.

 Highlights resources, tools, VPNs, search engines, articles, books, and dark patterns.